cedricfarinazzo/archlinux-criterion-c/README.md

 ### What's in this image?
 This docker image contains an archlinux installation ([base/archlinux](https://hub.docker.com/r/base/archlinux)) with some additional packages:

-Lists of packages added since official rest:
+List of packages added from official rest:
 - base-devel
 - make
 - git